Real Story:

 Jill had been living with uncontrollable crying and laughing episodes for years until a new doctor started asking important questions about her medical history.

-Real patients living with PBA.
-Images reflect patients’ health status at the time the images were captured.
+Liyah is a caregiver for a real patient living with PBA.
+Image reflects patient’s health status at the time the image was captured.